 These days, there is little to behold of gaming mice.
-Gaming mice have relied on the same underlying technology for several years now, with manufacturers struggling to find ways to differentiate their product from the wealth of competition.
+Gaming mice have relied on the same underlying technology for several years now, with manufacturers struggling to find ways to differentiate their product from the rest of the competition.
 Unlike CPUs and graphics cards, mice aren’t subject to a shopping duopoly – consumers can afford to be picky.

 Amongst the minutiae of mice, vendors tend to try and innovate by pushing their sensors to new – and often unusable – DPI ranges to make their mouse seem like the “best” choice for players seeking a performance advantage.

-That said, we’ve selected our choices for best gaming mice under $50, and there are plenty more options like it, proving the best mouse doesn’t have to be the most expensive one.
+That said, we’ve selected our choices for best gaming mice under $50, and there are plenty more options like it, proving the best mouse doesn’t always have to be the most expensive one.

 Some of these mice have also been listed in our best gaming mouse guide so be sure to check that out for more options.

 At the top end of the $50 mark, we have the Corsair M65 Pro RGB, arguably one of the best FPS mice out there, although it performs just as well in games outside of the FPS genre.
-For the hardcore MMO/MOBA crowd that lean heavily on macros, you may want to look at the Corsair Scimitar.
+For the hardcore MMO/MOBA crowd that leans heavily on macros, you may want to look at the Corsair Scimitar.

-The M65 Pro RGB offers a glossy white or black finish, with aluminum flourishes and a braided cable.
+The M65 Pro RGB offers a glossy white or black finish with aluminum flourishes and a braided cable.
 The M65 Pro RGB also offers adjustable weights beneath the mouse, allowing users to augment the weight of the peripheral to their liking.
 The mouse is right-handed, and best suited for palm or claw grippers.

 The M65 Pro features a 12,000 DPI optical sensor and Omron switches for the eight programmable buttons.
 There’s also a sniper button affixed to the side of the mouse for low DPI tracking that will lower the DPI while pressed.
 Admittedly, using the sniper button is a bit of an awkward stretch of the hand.

-Corsair recently refreshed the M65 Pro RGB with an “Elite” option that offers an 18,000 DPI sensor and slightly redesigned ergonomics.
+Corsair recently refreshed the M65 Pro RGB with an “Elite” option that offers an 18000 DPI sensor and slightly redesigned ergonomics.
 However, for less than $50, the Corsair M65 Pro RGB is one of the best gaming mice to be had.

 Cougar is well known for their cases, but maybe not as much for their peripherals.
-The Cougar Revenger S is the next excellent option if looking for a gaming mouse under $50.
+The Cougar Revenger S is the next excellent option when looking for a gaming mouse under $50.

-The Revenger S also offers Omron switches rated for 50 million clicks, which is something of an industry standard at this point.
+The Revenger S also offers Omron switches rated for 50 million clicks, which is something of an industry-standard at this point.
 Cougar also does a great job of implementing RGB lighting with the Revenger S, if that is of importance.

 The Cougar UIX System, which is the companion software for the Revenger S, offers a decent experience but isn’t quite as polished as some.
 That aside, the Cougar Revenger S makes for an affordable gaming mouse and offers great value for the asking price.

-Logitech’s G300s is an old standby that still gets merit to this day, not just for being cheap, but because of the value it offers for around $20.
+Logitech’s G300s is an old standby that still gets merit to this day, not just for being cheap, but because of the value, it offers for around $20.
 The G300s is an entry-level, workhorse mouse that is equally suited to PC gaming or regular PC work.

 The Logitech G300s is the first mouse on this list to use an ambidextrous design, so it’s equally suited to right or left-handed gamers.
 It has an ergonomic profile as well, that should accommodate multiple types of grips.

 The G300s offers generous onboard storage for storing profiles and settings, with nine programmable buttons.
-Logitech opts to use their own proprietary sensors and switches with their peripherals, and the G300s offers a DPI resolution up to 2500, and the button switches are rated for 10 million clicks.
+Logitech opts to use their proprietary sensors and switches with their peripherals, and the G300s offers a DPI resolution up to 2500, and the button switches are rated for 10 million clicks.